f00b4r0/simple_pushota/README.md

 If the operation is aborted through an HTTP DELETE request, `pushota()` does not touch the flash and exits successfully with `ESP_OK`.

+When it is enabled in menuconfig, the component defines `CONFIG_SIMPLE_PUSHOTA_ENABLED` which can be used to selectively disable header inclusion and code compilation.
+Doing so allows entirely removing the component from your project without having to touch the project's code.

+When not enabled, `pushota()` will still be defined and will unconditionally return `ESP_ERR_NOT_SUPPORTED`.

 **(*) NOTE**:  `SO_REUSEADDR` is not *strictly* necessary and it is possible to use this code without it.
 It is used (and necessary) to allow immediate reuse of the listening port in the event the system is *not* restarted after `pushota()` has returned.
 Otherwise on the next run of `pushota()` the system will fail with the following error: